 to have walked off the cross and they repented, it would have indicated a

-shred of decency in them, but how could they after they nailed Jesus' body to
+shred of decency in them.
+How did they not, after they nailed Jesus' body to

-a cross?
-God used them to represent the inner condition of all mankind, of
+a cross, represent the inner condition of all mankind?

 (199j) Denying Christ >>